 UK private companies that do not satisfy the EMI conditions may wish to consider granting CSOP options.
-If they already have growth shares (or are able to amend their articles to create them) CSOPs are now an attractive alternative to the direct issue of growth shares or to JSOPs.
+If they already have growth shares (or are able to amend their articles to create them), CSOPs are now an attractive alternative to the direct issue of growth shares or to JSOPs.

-In contrast to both these alternatives:
+In contrast:

-- the UK employing company will obtain a corporation tax deduction for the spread when CSOP options are exercised;; - leavers are easier to deal with if they hold options as they can simply lapse with no need to buy back the shares or interests in shares; . - participants need pay nothing for the grant of the option and have no risk of a dry tax charge on grant.
+- the UK employing company will obtain a corporation tax deduction for the spread when CSOP options are exercised; - leavers are easier to deal with if they hold options, as they can simply lapse with no need to buy back the shares or interests in shares; - participants need pay nothing for the grant of the option and have no risk of a dry tax charge on grant; and - HMRC will agree valuations for CSOP grants in advance, which can be prepared at far lower cost than a professional valuation and should provide greater tax certainty.

-Some caution is required however, as participants risk an income tax charge if they exercise their options within 3 years in circumstances which do not qualify for tax relief.
-If CSOP options are granted over growth shares, a lot depends on HMRC agreeing a low value for the shares.
+Some caution is required, however, as participants risk an income tax charge if they exercise their options within three years in circumstances which do not qualify for tax relief.
+If CSOP options are granted over growth shares, a lot depends on HMRC agreeing a low initial value for the shares.
 If a low enough value cannot be agreed, it may be necessary to top up the awards by the direct issue of growth shares.